Garifuna: 17th century

-The French missionary Raymond Breton arrived in the Lesser Antilles in 1635, and lived on Guadeloupe and Dominica until 1653.
+The French missionary Raymond Breton arrived in the Lesser Antilles in 1635, and lived in Guadeloupe and Dominica until 1653.
 He took ethnographic and linguistic notes on the native peoples of these islands, including St. Vincent, which he visited briefly.

 In 1635 the Carib were overwhelmed by French forces led by the adventurer Pierre Belain d'Esnambuc and his nephew Jacques Dyel du Parquet.
-They imposed French colonial rule.
 Cardinal Richelieu of France gave the island to the Compagnie de Saint-Christophe, in which he was a shareholder.
 Later the company was reorganized as the Compagnie des Îles de l'Amérique.
 The French colonists imposed French Law on the inhabitants, and Jesuit missionaries arrived to convert them to the Catholic Church.

-Because the Carib people resisted working as laborers to build and maintain the sugar and cocoa plantations which the French began to develop in the Caribbean, in 1636, Louis XIII of France proclaimed La Traité des Noirs.
+Because the Carib people resisted working as laborers to build and maintain the sugar and cocoa plantations which the French began to develop in the Caribbean, in 1636, Louis XIII proclaimed La Traité des Noirs.
 This authorized the capture and purchase of enslaved people from sub-Saharan Africa and their transportation as labor to Martinique and other parts of the French West Indies.

-In 1650, the Company liquidated, selling Martinique to Jacques Dyel du Parquet, who became governor.
+In 1650, the company liquidated, selling Martinique to Jacques Dyel du Parquet, who became governor.
 He held this position until his death in 1658.
 His widow Mme. du Parquet took over control of the island from France.
 As more French colonists arrived, they were attracted to the fertile area known as Cabesterre (leeward side).
 The French had pushed the remaining Carib people to this northeastern coast and the Caravalle Peninsula, but the colonists wanted the additional land.
 The Jesuits and the Dominicans agreed that whichever order arrived there first, would get all future parishes in that part of the island.
-The Jesuits came by sea and the Dominicans by land, with the Dominicans' ultimately prevailing.
+The Jesuits came by sea and the Dominicans by land, with the Dominicans ultimately prevailing.

-When the Carib revolted against French rule in 1660, the Governor Charles Houël du Petit Pré retaliated with war against them.
+When the Carib revolted against French rule in 1660, Governor Charles Houël du Petit Pré retaliated with war against them.
 Many were killed; those who survived were taken captive and expelled from the island.
 On Martinique, the French colonists signed a peace treaty with the few remaining Carib.
 Some Carib had fled to Dominica and Saint Vincent, where the French agreed to leave them at peace.